-When I joined Labour, back in 2007, it was meant to be rediscovering its roots.
-Not just historically - but also rediscovering its purpose in government.
-Refreshed.
-Renewed.
+When I joined Labour back in 2007, it was meant to be rediscovering its roots.
+Not just historically - but rediscovering its purpose in government.

-It has been Labour's response to that crisis, first, and throughout the changing threats in the world and the so-called 'War on Terror', second, that has floored the party's reasoning and reactions.
+But it has been Labour's response to that crisis first, and secondly throughout the changing threats in the world and the so-called 'War on Terror' that has floored the party's reasoning and reactions.
 But worse than that - it has made it self-righteous.
-Self-righteous on both sides that is (clouded judgement, inability to reason or negotiate).
-And throughout it all - trashing Labour for no reason from all sides.
+It's clouded its collective judgement, and left it with an inability to reason or negotiate.
+And throughout it all, from both sides, trashing the party and its record.

 Just yesterday I read an article about how much London changed under a Labour government and a Labour mayor.
-Young disadvantaged BME kids are now outperforming their white peers all over the country.
-The picture painted by the left is the total opposite - that Labour left them behind.
+Young disadvantaged BME kids in the capital are now outperforming their white peers all over the country.
+Yet, the picture painted by the left is the total opposite - that Labour not only left them behind but didn't care.
 It's just not true.
 But where's Ken?
-Talking about nuclear weapons, again.
+No he's not defending Labour's record, he's talking about nuclear weapons.

-You see it's not actually the policies or the platform of the left that's particularly the problem.
-In fact, if Jeremy and his crony gang just went on to preach the 'politics of optimism and hope' that people were promised then we would, of course, still lose - but lose with our heads held up high.
+You see it's not actually the policies or the platform of the left that's the problem.
+In fact, if Jeremy and his crony gang just went on to preach the 'politics of optimism and hope' that so many people were promised then we would, of course, still lose - but lose with our heads held up high.
 Something to actually believe in.
-In belief - imagination - only, but belief nonetheless.

 Bernie Sanders, we are not.